SMSpp-Project/MCFLemonSolver/README.md

   for integer types, so that on integer data the algorithm is unchanged;
-- **no re-optimization**: the `run()` of every algorithm of LEMON calls its `init()`, i.e., each call starts from scratch, and nothing of the previous call is reused; `network_simplex.h` gets `runWarm()`, which after a change of the costs alone recomputes the potentials on the basis of the last run and lets the simplex go on from there, a change of the capacities, of the supplies or of the graph dropping that basis.
+- **no re-optimization**: the `run()` of every algorithm of LEMON calls its `init()`, i.e., each call starts from scratch, and nothing of the previous call is reused; `network_simplex.h` gets `runWarm()`, which re-optimizes from the basis of the last run: after a change of the costs it recomputes the potentials on its tree, and after a change of the capacities or of the supplies it first recomputes the flow of the tree, hanging from the root by its artificial arc the subtree below an arc whose flow falls outside its bounds, a change of the graph dropping that basis.
 The code of the two rewrites above lives in [shim](shim), read as C++ and inserted at its anchor by both the CMake build and the makefiles.